Chan-Xu/IQ-Step/admin/G-features.md

 -Using math function to represent the postion instesd of using if to discuss;
 -add background image
 -add the rule to tell how to play it;
+- switch the scene between the rule and the game;